 Now that you know exactly what the wandering jew is.
 Here are some care tips:

 Conversely, too much direct bright light and heat may stunt its growth.
 Make sure it’s getting an adequate amount of light.
-Turn your pot about a few times a month to ensure that the plant grows evenly.
+Turn your pot about a few times a month to ensure that it grows evenly.

-The wandering jew loves a good watering, but not consistently moist soil.
+The wandering jew thrives with a good watering, but not consistently moist soil.
 It’s best to let the soil partially dry out before the next watering.

 A good rule of thumb is to water it when the top two inches of the soil feels dry, or when the plant’s leaves look leggy, brown, or crispy, or are curling up or dropping.
 However, some leaf drop near the plant’s base is normal.